grahamedgecombe/lancat/README.markdown

 ### X11 clipboard

-The `xclip` command could be used to send the contents of the clipboard over the network - I frequently need way to copy complicated URLs between machines.
+The `xclip` command could be used to send the contents of the clipboard over the network - I frequently need a way to copy complicated URLs between machines.
 On the sender:

     xclip -o -selection clipboard | lancat -s